pmocal/alligator-zest/README.md

 # alligator-zest

 This app showcases 2 features of Vue that I wrote tutorials on: Vue template syntax and Vue custom events.
-Read on for the tutorial!
-Fully styled version of the first one at https://alligator.io/vuejs/vue-template-syntax/.
+Read on for the tutorials!

+If you want to see the fully styled version, visit https://alligator.io/vuejs/vue-template-syntax/.

+## Screenshot

 ![screenshot1.png](screenshot1.png)

-## Vue Template Syntax
+# Vue Template Syntax Tutorial

 **Vue** is best used when using its templating features.
 It becomes very intuitive to build fancy user interfaces.